WenhangBao/DRL-Collaboration-and-Competition/Report.md

 We achieve this average score and continue training to generate the score plot:

 ![Scores](Results.png)
+We can see that comparing to the benchmark implementation, this time the performance didn't deteriorate.
+In 4400 episodes the average score achieves +1.

 ## Future Work
 It would be worthwhile to try differenct neural network architectures.